elixir-webrtc/ex_webrtc/guides/transceiver_guide.md

 ## Bidirectional connection using a single negotiation

-This section outlines how you can establish bidirectional connection using a single negotiation and a warmup technic.
+This section outlines how you can establish a bidirectional connection using a single negotiation and the *Warmup* technique.

 <!-- tabs-open -->